RenierChaves/Tars/NOTES.md

 	delete app;
 }
 ```
 Inside the `main()` function, the `auto` keyword tells the compiler to automatically define the variable’s type when the initialized value is assigned.
-We do not know which type of application (remember that in C++ a class is a type) our client will create, so it's much easier to tell the compiler to define by itself the variable type when its created.
+We do not know the return type of `Tars::CreateApplication()` because it's defined in another file, so it's much easier to tell the compiler to define by itself the variable type when its created.